 - At least two of Mercy and Obed’s Sons served in the War of 1812.
 Oliver was an Ensign in the 9th New York Regiment in 1815.
 Luman served under the command of Sereno Pettibone in 1813, at New London, Connecticut.

 - Son Roger Holcombe (b.1742, d.1824) married Mercy Gillett (b.1745, d.1826), the daughter of Joseph Gillett and Elizabeth Hayes in 1766.
 Sometime after 1788, Roger and some of the family moved on to Attica in Genesee County, New York.
 Roger served in the 18th Regiment in the Revolutionary War.
 Roger and Mercy had 10 children.
-Roger died in Attica, Wyoming, New York but is buried in Granby Center Cemetery.
+Roger died in Attica, Wyoming, New York but noted to be buried in Granby Center Cemetery.

 |The gravesite of Rodger Holcombe at Granby Center|